-For anyone new to commercial construction, it seems like we speak a different language.
-Unlike residential projects, we’re always referring to specifications using a division, section, or title to communicate during the design and construction phase of a project.
-The lingo is consistent from state to state and from site to site.
-But this wasn’t always the case.
+For anyone new to construction, it may seem like commercial design and construction teams speak a different language.
+Unlike residential projects, commercial specifications are constantly being referred to by a division, section, or title during the design and construction of a project.
+The terminology is consistent from state to state and from site to site.
+This wasn’t always the case.

 Construction Specifications Institute (CSI)

 After World World II, the engineer’s think tank grew into what we know today as the Construction Specifications Institute (CSI) in 1948.
-An industry-wide organization with a primary goal of advancing specifications into a numbering system, and developing a systematic approach to organizing construction documents and standardizing forms.
+An industry-wide organization with a primary goal of advancing specifications into a numbering system and developing a systematic approach to organizing construction documents and standardizing forms.

-In 1978, the name MasterFormat was used in a CSI publication and thus the new name was born.
+In 1978, the name MasterFormat was used in a CSI publication, and thus the new name was born.

 CSI MasterFormat Divisions (Current)

-MasterFormat 1995 Example: Division 09 – 09650 Resilient Flooring
+Example: Division 09 – 09650 Resilient Flooring

-MasterFormat 2004 – Division 09 – 09 65 00 Resilient Flooring
+Example: Division 09 – 09 65 00 Resilient Flooring

-The new six digits Sections, arrange the digits into three sets of paired numbers, one pair per level.
+The new six digits Sections arrange the digits into three sets of paired numbers, one pair per level.
 Paring the numbers allowed for more subdivisions at each level.
 The expanded six-digit Section numbers and titles sequencing facilitates better retrieval of information and improved communication among all design and construction parties involved in commercial and industrial construction projects.

-07 50 00 – Membrane Roofing
+– 07 50 00 – Membrane Roofing

-07 51 00 Built-Up Bituminous Roofing (Level 2)
+– 07 51 00 Built-Up Bituminous Roofing (Level 2)

-07 51 13 Built-Up Asphalt Roofing (Level 3)
+– 07 51 13 Built-Up Asphalt Roofing (Level 3)

 – 07 51 13.13 Cold-Applied Built-Up Asphalt Roofing (Level 4)